zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/MobileDrawerBuilder.md

 ## Methods

 ### Title(`System.String`)
-The text to display in the navbar title (if present).
+The text to display in the Navbar title (if present).

 #### Parameters